-ENG 211 Introduction to British Literature I

-ENG 212 Introduction to British Literature II

-ENG 370 Shakespeare

-WRT 300 Advanced Composition (Writing Intensive)

-One additional English (ENG) course numbered at the 200 level

-Two additional English (ENG) courses numbered at the 300 level or above (one of which must be at the 400 level).
+ENG 211 Introduction to British Literature I ENG 212 Introduction to British Literature II ENG 220 Introduction to American Literature ENG 370 Shakespeare WRT 300 Advanced Composition (Writing Intensive) One additional English (ENG) course numbered at the 200 level Two additional English (ENG) courses numbered at the 300 level or above (one of which must be at the 400 level).
 One must have an emphasis in American literature.